edmarssk/Urlhandling/README.md

 # Urlhandling-Short-Url
- This Repository is to project API UrlHandling that create short URLs, the project Urlhandling was developer in .net core 3.1 on the Visual Studio 2019 and SQL Server 2012+
+ This Repository is to project API UrlHandling that create short URLs, the project Urlhandling was developed in .net core 3.1 on the Visual Studio 2019 and SQL Server 2012+

 Instructions to run this API project